 The chief hallmarks of a good HDVD are (1) lots of whole-orchestra shots, (2) a moderate pace of video cuts that gives the viewer plenty of time to enjoy each shot, and (3) the use of close-ups only when they add significant value.
 All of this is turned upside down by Fibich and König in this Buchbinder title.

 Let's look more closely at the recording of Piano Concerto No. 1.
 There is almost no effort in this video to show the entire orchestra or most of the orchestra.
-I count 285 cuts in a piece lasting 37 minutes.
+We count 285 cuts in a piece lasting 37 minutes.
 That's about 7.7 seconds per view, which is too fast.
-(Contrast this to the pace of about 14.5 seconds per view in the Murray Perahia Schumann Piano Concerto, which I consider to be our model for an HDVD of a concerto).
+(Contrast this to the pace of about 14.5 seconds per view in the Murray Perahia Schumann Piano Concerto, which we consider our model for an HDVD of a concerto).
 Finally, subject video consists almost entirely of close ups as the video hot-potato gets passed around interminably.

-An additional video defect I've never seen before is the almost perverse tendency of Fibich and König to shoot frequently from the rear of the orchestra showing the backs of the orchestra musicians.
-To see what 50 musicians are doing is vastly more interesting than to see the expression on a conductor's face.
-This error is especially reprehensible because there were several nice close-up camera views available that show Buchbinder's face without insulting the musicians or frustrating the viewers.
-Additional errors in this video are 16 inane instrument-only shots, dumb shots of the top of the tympani player's head, silly reflections of Buchbinder's hands in the shiny dust cover of the piano, and too much panning and zooming around.
+An additional video defect is the almost perverse tendency of Fibich and König to shoot frequently from the rear of the orchestra showing the backs of the orchestra musicians.
+Additional errors are 16 inane instrument-only shots, dumb shots of the top of the tympani player's head, silly reflections of Buchbinder's hands in the shiny dust cover of the piano, and too much panning and zooming around.
 These stunts might seem clever in DVD where the videographer is always looking for something new to amuse the viewer; they are repulsive in HDVD, where the viewer is always looking for something of timeless beauty.